 To determine how DCAA provides oversight of independent public accountants and assesses performance, we selected a nongeneralizable sample of 10 task orders awarded to five independent public accountants from fiscal years 2020 through 2023, covering 57 incurred cost audits.
 From fiscal years 2020 through 2023, DCAA awarded a total of 91 task orders to nine independent public accountants.
 To select the task orders for our review, we first identified the five independent public accountants with the highest amount of auditable dollar value.4 For each of these independent public accountants, we then selected the two task orders that accounted for the largest amount of contract dollars from fiscal years 2020 through 2023 for in-depth review.
 This sample allowed us to review task orders associated with one or more incurred cost audits.
-For instance, one task orders included a single incurred cost audit of a higher dollar amount that was high risk, while other task orders included both small and large independent public accountants, and audits conducted during fiscal years covered by the sample period.
+For instance, one task order included a single incurred cost audit of a higher dollar amount that was high risk, while other task orders included several incurred cost audits that covered lower dollar amounts and were low risk.
+Additionally, our sample task orders included both small and large independent public accountants, and audits conducted during fiscal years covered by the sample period.

-We compared the content of the solicitations, selected source selection information, and award documentation, such as technical evaluations, for our sample task orders against NDAA requirements to identify how these requirements were incorporated into the task order award process.
-To determine the methods DCAA used to oversee the performance of independent public accountants, we analyzed contracting officer's representatives (COR) ratings in quality assurance surveillance plan checklists and other documentation used to monitor transfer of deliverables to the government and DCAA's assessment for quality and timeliness.
+We compared the content of the solicitations, selected source selection information, and award documentation, such as technical evaluations. for our sample task orders against NDAA requirements to identify how these requirements were incorporated into the task order award process.
+To determine the methods DCAA used to oversee the performance of independent public accountants, we analyzed contracting officer's representatives (COR) ratings in guality assurance surveillance plan checklists and other documentation used to monitor transfer of deliverables to the government and DCAA's assessment for quality and timeliness.
 Before we initiated the work, DOD's Office of the Inspector General (DOD IG) initiated a review to assess whether the independent public accountants' deliverables, including audit reports, complied with generally accepted government auditing standards (GAGAS).5 We discuss the results of the DOD IG review later in the report.
-It was not in the scope of our review to assess the independent public accountants, its oversight of their work, and steps to ensure the timeliness of their audits.
+It was not in the scope of our review to assess the independent public accountants' work products or DOD IG's findings.
+We focused our work on how DCAA evaluated the qualifications of independent public accountants, its oversight of their work, and steps to ensure the timeliness of their audits.
 We interviewed the Defense Logistics Agency (DLA) contracting officer responsible for awarding task orders on behalf of DCAA, DCAA CORs tasked to perform oversight, and representatives from independent public accountants.